Visual Arts

 Elementary K-2

-Students are introduced to a variety of materials and create work based on authors and illustrators such as Eric Carle, Peter Reynolds, and Max Lucado.
-Drawing, Painting, weaving, sculpting, and printmaking will be explored.
+Students are introduced to a variety of materials and create work based on authors and illustrators such as Eric Carle, Peter Reynolds, and Patrick McDonnell.
+Drawing, painting, collage, sculpting, and paper crafts will be explored.
 Students are encouraged to explore their creativity in both choice-based and teacher-led lessons.
-Class starts and/or ends with prayer as we explore our creativity and God-given abilities in art.
+Classes are encouraged to explore their creativity and God-given abilities in art.

 Elementary 3-6